58980 (Office); Cellphone: +1 (519) 803 4491

 Luiz Brito has an honours bachelor’s degree in Animal Science (2010) and a Master of Science (2012) in Genetics and Animal Breeding from the Federal University of Viçosa, Brazil.
 He completed his PhD in 2016 at The University of Guelph (Canada) under supervision of Prof. Flávio Schenkel.
-His thesis title was “Genetics and Genomics in Small Ruminants”.
-He conducted part of his PhD research in the Invermay Agricultural Centre – AgResearch (New Zealand) and at CSIRO (Australia).
+His thesis title was “Genetics and Genomics in Small Ruminants” and he conducted part of his PhD research in the Invermay Agricultural Centre – AgResearch (New Zealand) and at CSIRO (Australia).
 In September/2016, he started working as a Post-doctoral Researcher at The Centre for Genetic Improvement of Livestock (CGIL) at The University of Guelph, Canada.

 He is currently working on the research projects: 1) “The Efficient Dairy Genome Project” (http://genomedairy.ualberta.ca/), which focus on genomics (and related areas) to allow selection of dairy cattle with improved feed efficiency and lower methane emissions and, 2) “Genetic Improvement of Canadian Lamb Carcass Yield, Quality and Growth Traits”.
 In addition, he is involved in other research projects in the areas of systems biology, genetics and genomics of small ruminants, beef and dairy cattle, horses and pigs.
 His current mentors are Prof. Flávio Schenkel, Dr. Filippo Miglior and Prof. Angela Cánovas.